open-education-hub/essentials-security/explaining-the-internet/README.md

 The other is the router to which the host is connected.
 From then on, it's whe wild Internet itself.

-### IPs
+### IP Addresses

-IPs are 32-bit (i.e. 4 bytes) numbers used to identify **hosts**, hence they are often called _ip addresses_.
+IP addresses or, in short, **IPs**, are 32-bit (i.e. 4 bytes) numbers used to identify **hosts**.
+IP stands for **Internet Protocol**, which is the most widely used internet layer protocol.
 Notice the difference between IPs and MACs.
 While MACs are associated with NICs, IPs are associated with hosts.
-Another difference is that whereas a MACs is unique to and engraved into the NIC, a host can easily change its IP.
+Another difference is that whereas a MAC is unique to and engraved into the NIC, a host can change its IP more easily.
 We won't go into this in today's session, but you can read about one such mechanism called [DHCP](#dhcp).

 Of course you are free to express an IP address however you like, but by far the most common representation is to write each of its 4 bytes individually, in the decimal base, separated by a dot (`.`).